GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 :::

 ##### Primary Colour
-* The primary color is used as the Main Heading text colour.
+* The primary colour is used as the Main Heading text colour.

 #### Stylized Alt